Georgian Airways Flight 834: Accident

-13:56:34 First Officer Tsutskiridze: Flaps 8.
+13:56:34 Tsutskiridze: Flaps 8.

-13:56:38 First Officer Tsutskiridze: United Nations 834, going around.
+13:56:38 Tsutskiridze: United Nations 834, going around.

 The aircraft's nose was pitched up and its altitude began to increase.
 During the climb, the rain suddenly intensified as the aircraft was struck by a microburst.
-The wind shear warning blared inside the cockpit and the nose started to pitch downwards at an angle of 7 degree in a matter of seconds.
-Captain Hovhanesyan ordered First Officer Tsutkiridze to retract the flaps; however, the aircraft continued to lose its altitude.
-Before the crew managed to conduct any recovery actions, their altitude was already too low.
+The wind shear warning blared inside the cockpit and the nose started to pitch downwards at an angle of 7 degrees in a matter of seconds.
+Hovhanesyan ordered Tsutkiridze to retract the flaps; however, the aircraft continued to lose altitude.
+Before the crew managed to perform any recovery actions, their altitude was already too low.

-13:56:45 First Officer Tsutskiridze: Damn it!!!
+13:56:45 Tsutskiridze: Damn it!!!

 13:56:48 Aircraft warning : Wind shear!
 Wind shear!
 Wind shear!

-13:56:49 Captain Hovhanesyan: Flaps up!
+13:56:49 Hovhanesyan: Flaps up!

 13:56:49 Aircraft warning: Wind shear!
 Whoop whoop pull up!

-13:56:50 First Officer Tsutskiridze: Okay!
+13:56:50 Tsutskiridze: Okay!
 Flaps up!

-13:56:52 First Officer Tsutskiridze: C'mon!
+13:56:52 Tsutskiridze: C'mon!
 Speed!!
 Speed!!! a-a....

-The aircraft flew across the runway and slammed onto the grounds on the left of N'djili Airport's Runway 24, shortly before 14:00 local time (13:00 UTC), at a speed of 180 kn with 10 degree nose down.
+The aircraft flew across the runway and slammed onto the ground to the left of N'djili Airport's Runway 24, shortly before 14:00 local time (13:00 UTC), at a speed of 180 kn with 10 degree nose down.
 The undercarriage immediately separated and the aircraft skidded across the ground before it finally flipped over.
 During the process, various parts of the aircraft began to shear off, including the tail.
 It continued to slide and eventually came to rest at a distance of 400 m from its initial impact point.

 A total of nine people were extricated alive from the wreckage.
 However, several survivors were pronounced dead on arrival and the others succumbed to their injuries.
 The sole survivor was Francis Mwamba, a Congolese journalist.
 He was seriously injured with a reported spinal fracture.
 Due to the severity of his injuries, he was flown to South Africa for further treatment.